Trace Details

 Synchronized Navigation

 The flame graph and waterfall views remain perfectly synchronized.
-Navigating in one view automatically updates the other, so you can always see where a span fits into the overall trace timeline.
+Clicking a span in one view automatically highlights it in the other and opens the Span Details panel, ensuring you always see where a span fits into the overall trace timeline.

 Span Details